Zibsun/leands/docs/questions.md

 2. How do the subject matter experts solve this problem these days?
 3. Should the model be interpretable?
 4. Do we need independent external model validation?

+## Example Questions and Answers

+Let’s examine several question-and-answer examples for the product hypothesis decomposition.

+**How will the service work when we deploy the model to production?**

+> The model should interact with its environment somehow.
+Do we understand how we will integrate it with the existing products?
+For instance, we have a user story "Suggestion selection interface."
+For it to work, the current interface should send the model questions and get the suggested answer in return.
+Is there a sticky note for this integration on the board?
+If not, we should add it as a Technical task.

+**Should the model be interpretable?**

+> If the model should be interpretable, we cannot use CNN and LSTM in it.
+So, these hypotheses must be replaced with interpretable ones.

+**Do we have enough training data?**

+> If there is insufficient training data, the whole decomposition becomes irrelevant.
+It is super-critical, and we will place it in the very center of RAT.

+**How do the subject matter experts solve this problem these days?**

+> We jotted down many very complex models that may require a substantial amount of time.
+Do we know how others deal with our problem?
+There may be a straightforward, effective method we could use as a baseline.

+**Could we use public data?**

+> For some problem types, like NLP, external public data might be incredibly beneficial and would significantly improve your results.
+Are we aware of such datasets?
+How can we get and use them?
+If applicable, add these questions to the board, too.